Biden says this decade decisive for fighting climate change

 As for Trump's action, he said: “I shouldn’t apologize, but I do apologize for the fact the United States, the last administration, pulled out of the Paris Accords and put us sort of behind the eight ball a little bit.”

 The magnitude of the moment is crashing head-first into complicated global and domestic politics.
-Biden administration officials have scolded China for failing to commit more to curbing carbon emissions, while the president is still trying to nail down his own climate investments with Congress.
+Biden administration officials have scolded China for failing to commit more to curbing carbon emissions, as China's efforts could be crucial in any success against climate change.
+But the president is still trying to nail down his own climate investments with Congress.

 The summit is often billed as essential to putting into action the landmark 2015 Paris climate accord, which Biden rejoined after becoming president this year.
 The Trump administration largely withdrew from hands-on diplomacy, such that part of Biden's efforts at the climate summit and the gathering of the Group of 20 nations in Rome this weekend was to reestablish the U.S. as a partner.

 But Biden and his administration face obstacles in prodding the U.S. and other nations to act fast enough on climate, abroad as at home.
-In the runup to the summit, the administration has tried hard to temper expectations that two weeks of talks involving more than 100 world leaders will produce major breakthroughs on cutting climate-damaging emissions.
+In the runup to the climate summit, the administration has tried hard to temper expectations that two weeks of talks involving more than 100 world leaders will produce major breakthroughs.

 Rather than a quick fix, "Glasgow is the beginning of this decade race, if you will," Biden's climate envoy, John Kerry, told reporters Sunday.

-As the summit opens, the United States is still struggling to get some of the world's biggest climate polluters — China, Russia and India — to join the U.S. and its allies in stronger pledges to burn far less coal, gas and oil and to move to cleaner energy.
+As the summit opens, the U.S. is still struggling to get some of the world's biggest climate polluters — China, Russia and India — to make stronger pledges to burn far less coal, gas and oil and to move to cleaner energy.

-Kerry on Sunday defended the outcome of a summit of the Group of 20 leading economies that ended earlier that day in Rome.
-The G-20 meeting was supposed to create momentum for more climate progress in Glasgow, and leaders at the Italy summit did agree on a series of measures, including formalizing a pledge to cut off international subsidies for dirty-burning, coal-fired power plants.

-Biden also lauded a separate U.S.-European Union steel agreement as a chance to curb imports of "dirty" Chinese steel forged by coal power.
-It's another step toward potentially using Western markets as leverage to persuade China, the world's top climate polluter, to ease up in its enthusiasm for coal power.

 Major polluters including China and Russia have made clear they had no immediate intention of following the U.S. and its European and Asian allies to zero out all fossil fuel pollution by 2050.
 Scientists say massive, fast cuts in fossil fuel pollution are essential to having any hope of keeping global warming at or below the limits set in the Paris climate accord.

-Biden told reporters Sunday night he personally found the outcome of the Rome summit “disappointing,” countering the positive assessments of his aides.
+Biden told reporters Sunday night he personally found the climate outcomes from the Rome summit “disappointing,” countering the positive assessments of his aides.
 And he put the blame on two rivals of the U.S.

 “The disappointment relates to the fact that Russia, and ... not only Russia but China basically didn’t show up in terms of any commitments to deal with climate changes," Biden said.

-The Biden administration on Monday released its strategy for turning talk into reality in transforming the U.S. into an entirely clean energy nation by 2050.
-The long-term plan, filed in compliance with the Paris agreement, lays out a United States increasingly running on wind, solar and other clean energy, Americans zipping around in electric vehicles and on mass transit, state-of-the-art technology and wide open spaces carefully preserved to soak up carbon dioxide from the air.
+The Biden administration on Monday released its strategy for transforming the U.S. into an entirely clean energy nation by 2050.
+The long-term plan, filed in compliance with the Paris agreement, would increasingly run the world's largest economy on wind, solar and other clean energy.
+More Americans would zip around in electric vehicles and on mass transit.
+And state-of-the-art technology and wide open spaces carefully preserved could soak up carbon dioxide from the air.

 The Biden administration has succeeded, over 10 months of diplomacy leading up to the Glasgow summit, in helping win significant new climate pledges from allies.
-That includes persuading many foreign governments to set more ambitious targets for emissions cuts, promoting a global pledge to cut emissions of a potent climate harm, methane, and the promise from leading economies to end funding for coal energy abroad.
+That includes persuading many foreign governments to set more ambitious targets for emissions cuts, promoting a global pledge to cut emissions of methane, and the promise from leading economies to end funding for coal energy abroad.

-European leaders make clear they are happy to see Biden and the U.S. back in the climate effort after his predecessor, Donald Trump, turned his back on the Paris accord and on allies in general.
-European Commission President Ursula von der Leyen smiled at Biden throughout the announcement on Sunday's steel deal, calling him "dear Joe."

 Neither Russian President Vladimir Putin nor Chinese President Xi Jinping is attending the Glasgow summit, although they are sending senior officials.
 Their refusals, and India’s, to move substantially faster to cut their reliance on coal and petroleum threaten to frustrate hopes of reaching the target cuts set in the Paris climate accord.